kylesimmonsKPMG/dotnet_tester/CONTRIBUTING.md

-# /<Company Name/> CONTRIBUTING.md
+# **Company Name** CONTRIBUTING.md

-This document includes instructions on best practices to follow when using the <Company Name> GitHub account.
+This document includes instructions on best practices to follow when using the **Company Name** GitHub account.
 These instructions are separated by subject matter.
 See the [Table of Contents](#table-of-contents) for different sections of best practice.
 Please make sure to read the relevant sections before making contributions, both for security and for efficiency purposes.

 ## Table of Contents